 Four is Great, But More is Better

-While building a powerful lead filtration system can be very effective in improving your sales team’s efficiency, implementing this manually is an impossible task.
+Building a powerful lead filtration system can be very effective in improving your sales team’s efficiency.
+However, implementing this manually is a near impossible task.

 A product like Slintel automates the whole main filter for you, determining buying intent at scale and automatically enriching your CRM records with relevant insights, helping thoroughly filter what goes into your funnel.